-All graduate research credit hours are

-graded according to regular grading standards.
+All graduate research credit hours are graded according to regular grading standards.
 However, for thesis research (courses numbered 700) and dissertation research (courses numbered 800) the final grades for a completed program will be issued as, or converted to, either "U" for Unsatisfactory or "S" for Satisfactory.
-See Section entitled "Grading System" under General Information (in another section of this catalog) for interim grade options.
-These grades will not be used in the computation of grade-point averages.
+These S and U grades will not be used in the computation of gradepoint averages.